Text-Conditioned Resampler For Long Form Video Understanding: Further training details

 \subsubsection{Zero-shot performance and multi-task fine-tuning.}

 Models such as Flamingo~\cite{alayrac_flamingo_2022} can be `prompted' to solve tasks in a low-shot setting, thus making fine-tuning unnecessary.
 Flamingo, however, is trained on much wider variety of datasets (mostly from an image domain, where large datasets with less noisy supervision are available).
 Our model lacks this pre-training and, additionally, faces a significant challenge in this setting, as the number of output queries from TCR (128) is significantly higher than that of Perciever Resampler (8) resulting in longer sequences.
-Nevertheless, we present the results in Table~\ref{table:finetuning} in three segments.
-First is the initialised and pre-trained model without any modifications.
-Second row is a {\em single} model (one set of weights) that is trained on all downstream datasets jointly with equal weighting.
+However, having a single general model capable of solving multiple tasks is an appealing proposition.
+Therefore, we present the results with and without fine-tuning in $0$-shot and $k$-shot setting in Table~\ref{table:finetuning}.
+First two rows use a model initialised and pre-trained without any modifications.
+Second two rows show the performance of a {\em single} model (one set of weights) that is trained on all downstream datasets jointly with equal weighting.
 In other words, after pre-training, we fine-tune the model jointly on \textit{all} downstream datasets for 20 epochs, accumulating the gradients over all datasets with equal weight.
-Finally, in the last row, we present the results of four fully fine-tuned models.
+Finally, in the last two rows, we present the results of four fully fine-tuned models.
 As observed in models utilising large instruction-tuned language models, our model performs better in a few-shot setting~\cite{alayrac_flamingo_2022}.
 As expected the improvement in fully fine-tuned models is minor since models are already specialised for the specific task.
 We want to highlight how our model with a single set of weights can perform well across different tasks simply with the addition of a few prompts for in context learning.
 In case even stronger performance are needed, we can further improve by specialising the model for the specific task/dataset, and we report these numbers in the main paper.